Sam Chalmers steroid case raises tough questions for Scottish rugby

 Scottish rugby suffered two body blows this week and, rather like boxer Ricky Burns who "drew" with his opponent after getting one heck of a hiding from opponent Raymundo Beltran, it's a little battered, a little broken and in need of time off the canvas.

-It's hard to tell which blow took us more by surprise, the first ever positive steroids test in the history of Scottish rugby, or the fact that the English and French fancy a European league of their own and think it's unfair that so many Scottish, Welsh and Irish teams qualify for the Heineken Cup from a league without relegation.
+It's hard to tell which blow took us more by surprise, the first ever positive steroids test in the history of Scottish rugby, or the fact that and think it's unfair that so many Scottish, Welsh and Irish teams qualify for the Heineken Cup from a league without relegation.

-But let's start with young Sam Chalmers, the Melrose rugby player who took steroids to bulk up and get on in rugby, and leave the Heineken Cup for another day.
+But let's start with to bulk up and get on in rugby, and leave the Heineken Cup for another day.

 The public statement made by Sam Chalmers, son of one of our finest ever players Craig, is that he is sorry and that he got the stuff off the internet.
 It has shades of the convenient "lone wolf" theory about it.
 Was he the only player to get this stuff?
 Did he talk to other players about it?